OrtizBot/OrtizV1/README.md

 # OrtizBotV1

 Version 1 of the OrtizBot.
+OrtizBot is build upon the Open Robotic Platform [ORP](https://openroboticplatform.com/)
 ## Mission
 The OrtizBot kit is meant to be a cost-effective alternative as opposed to the VEX or REV systems.
 To introduce people to robotics in less wealthy places.